 Worse still, there is an exorbitant amount of side materials which all manage to tie into the main plot.
 Whereas you could largely get by in Guilty Gear, BlazBlue's predecessor, without these, they are crucial to understanding the BlazBlue universe.
 For starters, if you want to know why Hakumen is the man he is today and how Hazama is able to prey on Tsubaki's jealousy of Noel, that's where The Wheel of Fortunedrama CD comes in.
 The Phase Shift light novels build up the underlying story of the Six Heroes and details the exploits of the Dark War's unsung hero, a time-displaced Ragna the Bloodedge, not to mention that the fifth novel throws in a hook for the third game.
 Even the overly fanserviceyRemix Heart manga might end up influencing things down the road given the main character's friendship with three of the games' more prominent females, her status as one of the Duodecim (the twelve families Jin, Tsubaki, and CP newcomer Kagura belong to), and some rather Mind Screw-laden visions of the future in later chapters.
 Luckily, members of the fandom have managed to translate and give synopses of these works, but if you don't bother doing your homework, you're going to have a hard time making sense of some of the more cryptic allusions.

-It is possible to understand and enjoy the plot of Suikoden III without playing the first two games in the series, but the reveal of the Masked Bishop's identity will not make any sense.
+It is possible to understand and enjoy the plot of Suikoden III without playing the first two games in the series, but the reveal of the Masked Bishop's identity (a pivotal moment in the story) will not make any sense.

 Homestar Runner.
 It's not a very continuity-heavy site really.
 But there is large reliance on in-jokes and running gags.
 The toons are sorted in to different categories so you're not even sure where to start.
 However, it has a wiki that is so helpful and comprehensive... it's a little scary.
 This is the only place you'll find a chronological list of the toons and games.